 To remove the saponin, place the quinoa in a fine-mesh strainer and rinse under cold water for 2 minutes.
 Problem solved.

-- Microwaving a bag or two of stir fry veggies.
+- Microwave a bag or two of Asian stir fry veggies.

-- Draining the bags of any extra moisture.
+- Drain the bags of any extra moisture.

-- Adding the vegetables to the serving bowl of chicken.
+- Adding the vegetables to the serving bowl.

-Then pour the sauce over the chicken and vegetables.
-Easy!
+- Then pour the rest of the teriyaki sauce over the chicken and vegetables.